Jezek-David/LoRaWAN_I-NUCLEO-LRWAN1/README.md

 For the JOIN request you need to give time to receive the confirmation message, I put 15s to receive this confirmation in my code.

-In this example I send message every 1000 seconds.
+In this example I a send message every 1000 seconds.
+I have a interrupt on TIM3 each second and when my counter = 1000, I send a message.
 You can only send an hexadecimal message but it's maximal length is 12.